Emergence of rotational modes in nuclear fission: Introduction

 \section{Introduction}

-Spontaneous generation of rotational modes in nuclear fission that cause ample gamma ray emissions from the fragments is a barely understood aspect in nuclear fission theory.
-In nuclei, the rotation is a complicated interplay between the collective and intrinsic degrees of freedom.
-This situation is further enriched in the fission process since the spontaneous thermal generation of rotational modes occur near scission stage where the nucleus is transformed into an excited dinucleus under non-equilibrium conditions.
-In induced fission, very strong damping is present in the compound nuclear evolution just after the initial formation stage, and this strong damping phase continues towards the stages of saddle and even beyond, as long as collective kinetic motion in elongation is slow.
+Spontaneous generation of intrinsic rotational modes that cause ample gamma ray emissions from fission fragments is a barely understood aspect in nuclear fission theory.
+In general, the nuclear rotation is a complicated interplay between the collective and intrinsic degrees of freedom.
+This situation is further enriched in the fission process since spontaneous generation of intrinsic rotational modes occurs near the scission stage where the nucleus is already transformed into an excited dinucleus under non-equilibrium conditions.
+While these modes carry no net angular momentum, they can impart angular momenta to the individual fragments, and they occur relative to rigid rotation, if the latter is present in the dinucleus\cite{mor89,dosnp85,ran85}.
+In induced fission reaction, very strong damping is present in the compound nuclear evolution just after the initial formation stage, and this strong damping phase continues towards the stages of saddle and at times even beyond, as long as the collective kinetic motion in elongation is slow.
 Thereafter, as the collective kinetic motions pick up speed, the nature of damping changes to weak damping and this phase continues till final scission.
 The weak damping is characterized by couplings between collective and intrinsic degrees and it allows elasto-plastic property for the nuclear matter \cite{nor84}.
-The weak damping phase is also known as the non-adiabatic or diabatic phase.
-In fission, the collective pre-scission kinetic energy is largely accumulated during the weak damping phase\cite{sim18,ran85}.
-This phase also allows generation of other collective degrees such as vibrational and rotational modes.
+The weak damping phase is also known in literature as non-adiabatic phase or as diabatic phase.
+In fission, the collective pre-scission kinetic energy is largely accumulated during the weak damping phase\cite{sim18}.
+This phase also allows generation of other collective degrees such as rotational and vibrational modes that carry no net angular momentum.
 Thus, overall, this is a very important phase of fission, however, diabatic descriptions of the same are not as well developed as the adiabatic descriptions of the earlier phases.
-For this reason the nuclear scission process is not well understood till this time.
+For this reason the nuclear scission process and the inherent dinuclear rotations are not well understood till this time.